PolyArch/dsa-docs/Tutorial/index.rst

       + Measure performance on generated accelerator
       + Visualize the DSE process and generated accelerator designs

-Installing DSA-GEN
+Installing DSAGEN
 ------------------

-To build the DSA-GEN Framework, you will need to install Docker.
+To build the DSAGEN Framework, you will need to install Docker.
 Please follow the instructions on the official `docker website`_.

 .. _docker website: https://docs.docker.com/engine/install/ubuntu/